KitGM/AeraHouseRules/README.md

 <b>Stat Rolls</b>

-When rolling for stats, use the method: 4d6 drop lowest 1 for each stat.
+When rolling for stats, use the method: 4d6 keep highest 3 for each stat.
 If the total is less than 70 you can reroll.

 Roll20 Command: */roll [[4d6kh3]] + [[4d6kh3]] + [[4d6kh3]] + [[4d6kh3]] + [[4d6kh3]] + [[4d6kh3]]*